cknv/cknv.dk/README.md

 ## License

-Note that the content is not open source, but the repo serves as an example of how [beetle](https://github.com/cknv/beetle) works.
+Note that the content is not open source, but the repo serves as an example of how [scarab](https://github.com/cknv/scarab) can be used.

-Feel free to have a peek at my config.yaml and look for inspiration.
+Feel free to look at my cli.py and see how I have tied things together.